 Why Does My AC Keep Turning Off?
 These Are the Most Likely Reasons

-  Your Air Conditioner Might Be Short Cycling
+Your Air Conditioner Could Be Short Cycling

 - Dirty Condenser Coils: This component dissipates the heat collected from inside your home.
-When the coils become too dirty, this heat can end up in the air conditioner.
+When the coils are too dirty, this heat can end up in the air conditioner.
 The high levels of heat may be enough to trigger a premature shutdown.

-  Electrical Malfunction: Any number of malfunctions with the wiring or an electrical switch could lead to consistent shutdowns.
+Electrical Malfunction: Any number of malfunctions with the wiring or an electrical switch might lead to consistent shutdowns.
 Maybe the wiring is old or damaged, but electrical problems may need professional care for a prompt, safe solution.

 Clogged Condensate Line: When humidity is condensed into moisture during the cooling process, the condensate line safely drains it away.
 When the line or drain pan is clogged up, a float switch shuts off the AC before half of it is running underwater.

 Stop Short Cycling in Its Tracks with Service Experts Heating, Air Conditioning & Plumbing

 If your air conditioner is short cycling, call a professional technician with Service Experts Heating, Air Conditioning & Plumbing.
 They can quickly find the root cause, working toward a solution that protects the rest of your HVAC system from the wear and tear of short cycling.
 To schedule an appointment or request an appointment, call 866-397-3787 today.

 How to Choose a Suitable HVAC System

 When it comes to keeping your home comfortable all year, nothing is more critical than choosing the right heating, ventilation and air conditioning (HVAC) system.
 This choice influences your daily comfort, monthly utility costs and general home efficiency.
 But, with so many system types, sizes and...
 Continue reading